With S3 Browser, you can reliably

 4. Click Save Changes.

 and sends this hash to Amazon S3.
-Amazon S3 calculates the hash on the server side
+Amazon S3 calculates the hash on the server side and compares

 S3 Browser will also write calculated hash as a custom metadata header (x-amz-meta-sha256)